alan-turing-institute/asg-research-communications/README.md

+# ASG Community

+Welcome to the community repository for the [AI for Science and Government](https://www.turing.ac.uk/research/asg) [ASG] integrated research programme at [The Alan Turing Institute](https://www.turing.ac.uk/)! 🎉

+Among other things, this is where we will track the process of collaboratively authoring the three community-led white papers from ASG.

 # ASG White Papers

-🎉 Welcome to our repo!

-This is where we will track the process of collaboratively authoring the three community-led white papers from the [AI for Science and Government](https://www.turing.ac.uk/research/asg) [ASG] research programme.

-# Resources
+## Resources

 | White Paper                             | Document                                                              | Repo                                                                                                  | Slack Channel                                                                            |
 |:----------------------------------------|:----------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------|